massartval-exercises/freeCodeCamp_DB_certification/README.md

 - salon is a postgreSQL database with a shell script to access and update the database.
 It is one of the required learning projects for the certification.

+- periodic_table is a postgreSQL database with a shell script to get information from the database.
+It is one of the required learning projects for the certification.